Title: | Cross-Validation for Multi-Population Mortality Models |

 .

-R function to plot the parameters for the Additive (Debon et al., 2011) and Multiplicative (Russolillo et al., 2011) Multi-Population mortality model.
+R function to plot the parameters for the additive (Debon et al., 2011), multiplicative (Russolillo et al., 2011), common-factor (CFM) (Carter and Lee, 1992), Joint-k (Carter and Lee, 1992), and augmented-common factor (ACFM) (Li and Lee, 2005) multi-Population mortality model.
 It should be mentioned that in case that this function is developed for fitting several populations.
 However, in case you only consider one population, the function will fit the one-population Lee-Carter model (Lee and Carter, 1992).

 ## S3 method for class 'fitLCmulti' plot(x, ...)